cppalliance/safe-cpp/proposal/draft.md

 `std2::thread` is designed defensively with the safety promise that it won't produce undefined behavior no matter how it's used.
 Can we fool `thread` into producing a data race?

 **Pass a borrow to a value on the stack.** There's no guarantee that the thread will join before the stack object is destroyed.
 Is that a potential use-after-free?
 No, because the thread has an _outlives-constraint_ which checks that all function arguments outlive `/static`.
-A `std2::arc` doesn't have lifetime arguments (unless its inner type is a lifetime binder), so that checks out.
+An `std2::arc` doesn't have lifetime arguments (unless its inner type is a lifetime binder), so that checks out.
 But a shared or mutable borrow does have a lifetime argument, and if it refers to an object on the stack, it's not `/static`.
 Those are arguments are accepted by the _requires-clause_ but are rejected by the borrow checker.

 **Pass a borrow to a global variable.** If the global's type is not `sync`, then a borrow to it is not `send`, and that's a constraint violation.
 If the global variable is mutable, that could cause a data race.
 Fortunately, it's ill-formed to name mutable global objects in a [safe context](#the-safe-context).
 Otherwise, it's safe to share const global objects between threads.